Dorsivan/aura/docs/Video Games/AOE4/Matchup Tips/byzantine.md

 ### Gameplay Plan

-I think you 2TC vs these guys, but I'm not sure
+I think you 2TC vs these guys if they 2tc, but I'm not sure

 ### General Tips